 How to Prevent Hyperpigmentation

-When it comes to preventing almost all skincare concerns, remember this mantra: "Sunscreen, sunscreen, sunscreen!"
+When it comes to preventing almost all skincare concerns and getting rid of hyperpigmentation, remember this mantra: "Sunscreen, sunscreen, sunscreen!"
 As Queller says, "Freckles, age spots, and other darkened skin patches can become darker or more pronounced when skin is exposed to the sun.
 This happens because melanin absorbs the energy of the sun's harmful ultraviolet rays in order to protect the skin from overexposure.
 The usual result of this process is skin tanning, which tends to darken areas that are already hyperpigmented.
 Wearing sunscreen is a must.
 The sunscreen should be broad-spectrum, meaning it blocks both UVA and UVB rays."

-Another option is to get a chemical peel, which you can arrange with your dermatologist or a qualified salon in your area.
+- Chemical Peel.
+You can arrange a chemical peel with your dermatologist or a qualified salon in your area.
 If you've never gotten one before, Queller describes it as "the application of a chemical agent to the skin, which causes the controlled destruction of a part or of the entire epidermis, with or without the underlying dermis, which leads to shedding and removal of superficial lesions."
 This results in the regeneration of new skin and deeper tissues.
 Peels are a "well-known modality of treatment for melasma."
 Basically, chemical peels work because they remove unwanted melanin "by causing a controlled chemical burn to the skin."

 Shop the skincare essentials to get rid of hyperpigmentation: